Pierce the Veil Logo

 Pierce the Veil Logo 2006

-The band’s first emblem consists of the group’s name, written in red on a black background.
+The band’s first emblem features the group’s name in red on a black background.
 The emblem was created for their debut album, which the brothers recorded together.

 The name is styled like a tree.
-Each letter looks as though it’s carved out of wood, hanging at different levels on specific suspensions, also visible in the image.
+Each letter looks as though it’s carved from wood, hanging at different levels on specific suspensions, as shown in the image.

 The brothers took the band’s name from a song in the compilation “A Celebration of an Ending,” recorded with their previous ensemble.
 The track’s content speaks of a breakup, the decision to leave, even if it means ending one’s life to erase someone from the heart.
-This choice symbolized the main direction of the band’s creativity, addressing life and death, love, and friendship, which is reflected in the emblem by the red inscription.
+This choice symbolized the band’s main creative direction, addressing life and death, love, and friendship, as reflected in the emblem’s red inscription.

 Dramatic-theatrical tones are conveyed by wooden letters resembling marionette puppets on strings.
-This design reflects our dependence on the decisions of the Higher Powers, some predestination, and depression.
+This design reflects our dependence on the Higher Powers, a sense of predestination, and depression.

 Below, on a separate board, the intricate album title “A Flair for the Dramatic” is written in white paint.